harish876/Tutorial-Codebase-Knowledge/docs/incubator-resilientdb/index.md

+---
+layout: default
+title: "ResilientDB"
+nav_order: 12
+has_children: true
+---

 # Tutorial: incubator-resilientdb

 ResilientDB (incubator-resilientdb) is a **fault-tolerant** distributed database system.
-It uses multiple server copies (*replicas*) that communicate over a network to agree on the correct order of operations (transactions).
+It uses multiple server copies (_replicas_) that communicate over a network to agree on the correct order of operations (transactions).
-This agreement process, called **consensus** (often using PBFT), ensures that the database remains *consistent and available* even if some replicas crash or behave incorrectly.
+This agreement process, called **consensus** (often using PBFT), ensures that the database remains _consistent and available_ even if some replicas crash or behave incorrectly.
 External applications interact with the database through **client libraries** to store and retrieve data reliably.

 **Source Repository:** [None](None)